 Apply for this licence

-You must register premises in England or Wales where you produce or hold hazardous waste.
+You must register premises in England or Wales where you produce or hold (eg collect or remove) hazardous waste.

-Hazardous waste is waste that can be harmful to human health or the environment.
-Examples include:
+Hazardous waste is waste that can be harmful to human health or the environment, and includes:

 - lead-acid batteries